To print this page properly - use Print icon located on the page.

 Volunteer

 The Maryland Native Plant Society is a completely volunteer-run organization.
-Because we value our volunteers, we have a new coordinator for placing volunteers with activities.
-Please contact her at info @ mdflora.org if you wish to help with one of the activities below, or if you wish to suggest another way to help the Society.
+Please write to info@mdflora.org if you wish to help with one of the activities below, or if you wish to suggest another way to help the Society.

 Advocacy